 • Preservation of healthy tissue, which may help protect fertility

-However, this is a specialized surgery that should ideally be performed by a gynecologist, as the condition can affect multiple organs.
+However, this is a specialized surgery that should ideally be performed by an endometriosis expert, as the condition can affect multiple organs.
 Recovery varies but usually allows patients to return to normal activities within a few weeks.
 While excision is not a cure, it offers many patients significant and long-lasting relief.

 Conclusion